payamyek/CarRental/README.md

 - To view tables choose "View" in the main menu and choose any of the 3 available tables ("Car", "Reservation", "Customer")
 - You can also narrow down the table data by specifying any key word
+- You can also change the column orders by clicking and dragging the columns
+- You can also sort each column by click on the top of each column

 ### Car Table